 To The Narcissist Whom I Once Loved

-For two years, I have fought for you.
+For two years, I fought for you.
 Day in.
 Day out.
-For two years, I have become less of a person.
-I have let you use me as the punching bag you simply must have in your life.
-I know it’s not your fault–you can’t help that you have a disorder so serious that it even hides itself from you.
+For two years, I became less of a person.
+I let you use me as the punching bag you simply must have in your life.
+I know it’s not your fault–you can’t help that you have a disorder so serious that it can even hide itself from you.
 I have read all about Narcissism, and I promise you.
-You are textbook, baby.
+You are textbook.

 You started out so sweet and loving.
-You were the most beautiful thing I’ve ever seen, and you honestly still are.
-You always will be.
-I tried to fix you, but your victimizing path ended us before I could make you realize that you needed help.
+I thought you were the most beautiful thing that I had ever seen.
+(I was wrong, but I didn't know it then.)
+I tried to fix you, as any empathetic healer would have done, but your victimizing path ended us before I could make you realize that you needed help.

 I am, however, codependent to some extent.
-After all, Narcissists choose codependents.
+After all, Narcissists choose codependents, so that makes sense as to why you chose me.
 I am codependent because I want to be with one person and one person only.
-When I meet that person, I am dependent on them to remain the person that made me believe they were the one in the first place.
+When I meet that person, I am dependent on them to remain the person they made me believe they were in the first place.

-It is so hard for me to understand why you have treated me the way you have for so long.
-I don’t understand your harsh words.
-I don’t understand your back and forth attitude.
-I don’t understand your sick fetish with making me suffer.
-I don’t understand your lack of empathy.
-I don’t understand your superiority complex.
+It was so hard for me to understand why you treated me the way you did for so long.
+I didn't understand your harsh words.
+I didn’t understand your back and forth attitude.
+I didn’t understand your sick fetish with making me suffer.
+I didn’t understand your lack of empathy.
+I didn’t understand your superiority complex.

 What I do understand is that I didn’t deserve any of it.
 I was so good to you.
 You have a problem, but you turned my attempts to fix your problem into my own problem.
 I was never crazy.
 I was simply a target who happened to love a weapon.
 You will never comprehend love and dedication.
 You’ll never understand the faults of mine that you created existed only in your head.
 And this will be true for every woman after me.